 Owning property in your personal name

 - Attractive loan to value mortgages with lower rates of interest compared to mortgages for limited companies.

-- Capital gains tax rates of 18% or 28% and if you had lived in the property at some point generous tax reliefs, lettings relief and private residence relief, were available.
-Lettings relief is now no longer available and private residence relief has been reduced to 9 months.
+- Capital gains tax rates of 18% or 28% and if you had lived in the property at some point then private residence relief may be available.

 - The number of mortgage lenders was and is still very large and competitive.

-- It was relatively straight forward to report the annual income and expenses to HMRC.
+- It is relatively straight forward to report the annual income and expenses to HMRC.

-- The main one was inheritance tax.
-However, many landlords intended to use a mix of selling off the properties in retirement, retain a small number and gift money to their children within 7 years of passing away.
+- Inheritance tax planning is not as easy.
+In a limited company, it is possible to use alphabet shares.
+However, many landlords use a mix of selling off the properties in retirement, retaining a small number and gifting money to their children before 7 years of passing away.

 Owning property through a limited company?